Sustainability and Resiliency

 Brown is committed to cutting its greenhouse gas emissions to net-zero by 2040, with a 75% reduction by 2025.
 The path to net-zero emissions will be Brown’s largest-ever investment in sustainability, and the work is well underway.

-The future site of a 50-megawatt (DC) solar facility in a former gravel pit in North Kingstown, R.I., that will offset 70% of campus electricity.
+A 50-megawatt (DC) solar facility in a former gravel pit in North Kingstown, R.I., will offset the majority of campus electricity.

 In 2019 and 2021, Brown entered into three renewable electricity purchase agreements and one market-based wind project that will offset 100% of Brown’s on-campus electricity use through 2027.
 Electricity usage accounts for around forty percent of the University’s campus emissions.
 A 50-megawatt (DC) solar facility in a former gravel pit in North Kingstown, R.I., will offset the majority of campus electricity.
 The remaining will be offset by two smaller R.I. solar projects and an agreement with a Texas-based wind farm, which began operating in summer 2020.
 Those projects, along with a thermal efficiency project completed in 2020, will cut campus emissions by approximately 27,000 metric tons per year — the equivalent of taking 5,800 cars off the road.